AllureOfTheStars/Allure/README.md

 The game is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
-The latest official version of the game can be downloaded automatically by Cabal from [Hackage] [4] as follows
+The latest official version of the game can be downloaded, compiled and installed automatically by Cabal from [Hackage] [4] as follows

     cabal install gtk2hs-buildtools
     cabal install Allure